sysu-software/kturnSeeker/README.md

 <STRONG>Note: # is comment line and annotation line</STRONG><BR>
 <pre>
-seqName     Sequence name<BR>
+seqName\tSequence name
-start       Start position of K-turn structure in sequence. end         End position of K-turn structure in sequence. kturnName	  Unique ID identification. score       C-stem score of K-turn structure. strand	     The direction of the strand.
+start\tStart position of K-turn structure in sequence. end\tEnd position of K-turn structure in sequence. kturnName	  Unique ID identification. score       C-stem score of K-turn structure. strand	     The direction of the strand.